 The best news?
 Some of the most effective tactics for achieving wealth don’t cost a dime.

-Here are seven crucial steps to getting richer over time.
+Here are some crucial steps to getting richer over time.

 1. Set a goal

 It isn’t enough to simply say, “I want to invest in real estate.”
 That’s more of a pipe dream than a goal.
 You need to create a road map to get you from here to wherever it is you want to be.

 For example, if you are considering investing in real estate, take concrete steps to learn more about what it will take to reach your goal.
 Such steps might include:

 - Educating yourself about the local rental market, such as learning about current vacancy rates and how much rent you can charge per month.

 - Determining how much money it will take to get your dream off the ground.

 - Figuring out how long it will take to set that cash aside.